Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Introduction

 As we show in the present work, the heavier inferred composition has important effects on the features of the UHECR scenario based on Centaurus~A as the dominant source above the ankle.
-In particular, we will find that the amount of light elements (H and He) required to be emitted from the nearby source gets reduced, which also affects the magnetic field-induced average deflections and hence the predicted dipole component.
+In particular, we will find that the amount of light elements (H and He) required to be emitted from the nearby source gets reduced, which also affects the magnetic field-induced average deflections and hence the localized anisotropies as well as the predicted dipole component.
 We will also find that the features in the variance of the mass distribution can be better reproduced with the results obtained on the basis of this new hadronic model, and that in general the fit to the spectrum and composition is improved.
-We also present in the Appendix a new method to derive the mass information from the $X_{\rm max}$ measurements, which allows us to obtain it reliably over a wide energy range.
+We also present in the Appendix a new method to derive the mass information from the $X_{\rm max}$ measurements, which allows us to obtain it reliably over a wide energy range and with an improved accuracy with respect to previous methods.